GetStream/stream-java/README.md

 Run `gradle test` to execute integration tests

-### Credits & Contributors

-Project is maintained by [Max Klyga](nekuromento).

-This project was originally contributed by [Alessandro Pieri](sirio7g).

-We continue to welcome pull requests from community members.

 ### Copyright and License Information

-Copyright (c) 2016-2019 Stream.io Inc, and individual contributors.
+Copyright (c) 2016-2020 Stream.io Inc, and individual contributors.
 All rights reserved.

 See the file "LICENSE" for information on the history of this software, terms & conditions for usage, and a DISCLAIMER OF ALL WARRANTIES.